cdot65/pan-scm-sdk/docs/sdk/config/security_services/security_rule.md

 - `ConflictError`: Raised when security rule names conflict
 - `NameNotUniqueError`: Raised when creating duplicate rule names
 - `ReferenceNotZeroError`: Raised when deleting rules still referenced by other objects
-- `InputFormatMismatchError`: Raised when input data format is incorrect
-- `OutputFormatMismatchError`: Raised when response format is incorrect
-- `InvalidQueryParameterError`: Raised when query parameters are invalid
-- `MissingBodyError`: Raised when request body is missing
-- `InvalidCommandError`: Raised when an invalid command is issued
-- `MalformedCommandError`: Raised when a command is malformed
-- `BadXPathError`: Raised when an invalid XPath is used
-- `ObjectNotPresentError`: Raised when referenced objects don't exist
-- `ActionNotSupportedError`: Raised when an action is not supported

 ### Server Errors (5xx)

 - `ServerError`: Base class for server-side errors
 - `APINotImplementedError`: When API endpoint isn't implemented
-- `VersionAPINotSupportedError`: When API version is not supported
-- `MethodAPINotSupportedError`: When method is not supported
 - `GatewayTimeoutError`: When request times out
-- `SessionTimeoutError`: When the API session times out

 ## Creating Security Rules